16 soup recipes to make from around the world

 Chinese-style chicken & corn soup

-This family favourite is $3.02 per serve, plus it’s super-quick and super-easy – you can have it on the table in 20 minutes, so it’s just the ticket for a midweek dinner.
+This family favourite is super-quick and super-easy — you can have it on the table in 20 minutes, so it’s just the ticket for a midweek dinner.
 This is a great Monday night soup to make if you’ve roasted a chicken over the weekend and have some leftovers, but store-bought rotisserie chicken meat works just as well.
 You can also replace the fresh corn cobs with drained canned corn kernels.

 View recipe